Chris Hedges: Russian invasion of Ukraine

+Israeli–Palestinian War

+In late 2023 and early 2024, Hedges gave lectures on the Israeli–Palestinian War in the Gaza Strip, dedicated episodes of his show The Chris Hedges Report to the topic, and appeared as a guest on the Mark Steiner Show.
+He believes that since Zionism's early days its goals were the possession of all of mandatory Palestine and the extermination of the Palestinian people.
+He states that the end game of Netanyahu's ruling coalition is to permanently destroy the idea of a State of Palestine, to be accomplished through acts of genocide and ethnic cleansing.
+He cites the withholding of food, water, medicine, and the bombing of hospitals, during the war as examples of such acts.
+He states that Israel, with the rise to power of the ultranationalist Jewish-supremacist far-right, which he calls the heirs to Meir Kahane, as evidence of Israel having developed into a fully fascist, hate-filled, Jewish-supremacist apartheid state, will continue to pursue its transformation into an ethnoreligiously pure state with the expulsion of all Palestinians, including Israeli citizens of Palestinian ethnicity.
+Hedges criticized former U.S. President Biden's, the U.S. government's and the U.S. and European media "total support" for the Israeli narrative, including military support and voting down cease-fire proposals in the United Nations.
+He supports the BDS movement, ending aid to and sanctioning Israel.
+Hedges argued that Israel's genocide of Palestinians has "signed its own death sentence" with respect to its "social capital", losing its "facade of civility, its supposed vaunted respect for rule of law and democracy, its mythical story of the courageous Israeli military and miraculous birth of the Jewish nation will lie in ash heaps".

 Environmental views

 On September 20, 2014, a day before the People's Climate March, Hedges joined Bernie Sanders, Naomi Klein, Bill McKibben, and Kshama Sawant on a panel moderated by WNYC's Brian Lehrer to discuss the issue of climate change.

 Hedges has argued that the impact of population growth must be addressed, saying "all measures to thwart the degradation and destruction of our ecosystem will be useless if we do not cut population growth."

 Occupy involvement

 Hedges appeared as a guest on an October 2011 episode of the CBC News Network's Lang and O'Leary Exchange to discuss his support for the Occupy Wall Street protests; co-host Kevin O'Leary criticized him, saying that he sounded "like a left-wing nutbar".
 Hedges said "it will be the last time" he appears on the show, and compared the CBC to Fox News.
 CBC's ombudsman found O'Leary's heated remarks to be a violation of the public broadcaster's journalistic standards.

 On November 3, 2011, Hedges was arrested with others in New York City as part of the Occupy Wall Street demonstration, during which the activists staged a "people's hearing" on the activities of the investment bank Goldman Sachs and blocked the entrance to their corporate headquarters.